eylenburg/linoffice/README.md

 - The `setup.log`, `setup_office.log`, and `setup_rdp.log` (if they exist) in `C:\OEM` in the Windows VM (if you can only access the VM through the browser/VNC, there is no clipboard sharing with Linux, so a screenshot is fine)
 - Your system information (LinOffice version, Linux distribution, desktop environment, Wayland or X11, how did you install podman, podman-compose and freerdp?)

+### Logging in to Microsoft

+Some users have reported the issue that when they try to log in to Microsoft (e.g. in order to activate Microsoft 365) they login window would hang and not progress.
+The workaround for this access a "full" RDP session (in GUI: `Tools` -> Access Windows desktop `via RDP`; in CLI: `./linoffice.sh windows`).
+You should be able to log in in this session.
+Afterwards, you can close the window and use LinOffice as usual.

 ### Window management

 In my experience, window management can be wonky, particularly if you're using Wayland instead of X11 or if you're using multiple monitors.